SkinnyDevi/playtimelimiter/README.md

 playtime_reset_reconnect = false
 #If the Playtime should be reset after once the Server detects that a new (IRL) Day has started since the last time the Player has joined
 playtime_reset_midnight = true
+#Enable or disable tracking the player's total play time.
+track_total_playtime = true
 ```

 ## Original mod
-This mod is a version and quality upgrade port from the mod *Playtime Limiter* made by [@StunterLetsPlay](https://github.com/StunterLetsPlay).
+This mod is a version port from the mod *Playtime Limiter* made by [@StunterLetsPlay](https://github.com/StunterLetsPlay) with quality of life updates (such as player time tracking) made by me.
 Links to original mod:
 - [CurseForge](https://www.curseforge.com/minecraft/mc-mods/playtime-limiter)
 - [Mod in Github](https://github.com/StunterLetsPlay/Playtime_Limiter)